listman-io/docs/README.md

 ```
 Where:
 * `-p` - parameter used to validate config file
-* `-l` - parameter used to validate user licence
+* `-l` - parameter used to validate user license
 * `-s` - parameter used to test the connection to Sharepoint using `siteUrl` and App-Only credentials
 9. Check the results.
 Note that:
- * you free plan details are valid, for that make sure you see the message
+ * you Free License details are valid, for that make sure you see the message
  ```
- Licence successfully validated: Free plan
+ license successfully validated: demo
  ```
  * the app could connect to the SharePoint instance, for that make sure you see the message
  ```